bolt12/zettel/README.md

 Available commands:
 new
 list
+find
+delete
+edit
 ```

 The `new` command will open your default editor so you can write your zettelkasten.
 On
 save the file will be parsed and insert it on the DB.

 The `list` command requires a `--size=` flag and lists all your zettels.

+The `find` command requires a `--tags` flag and finds all zettels that have at least one
+of the specified tags in common. __NOTE:__ to search for multiple tags do `zettel find
+--tags tag1 --tags tag2`, for example.

+The `delete` command requires a `--did` flag and deletes the zettel with the specified id.

+The `edit` command requires a `--eid` flag and opens the zettel file of the specified id.
+__NOTE:__ If any zettel has a connection to the zettel to be edited than it is not
+possible to edit that zettel (Editing a zettel will not change its timestamp).

 Your Zettels will be stored in `HOME/.config/zettel/`.